 Tom recently retired after 25 years with Medtronic.
 At the time of his retirement, Tom served as the Vice President of Clinical Research and Regulatory Affairs for the Medtronic Structural Heart business.
 Tom’s education includes a bachelor’s degree in mechanical engineering and a doctorate in medicine, both from the University of Minnesota.
 The majority of his Medtronic career was spent bringing innovative new heart valves to market, including Freestyle, Mosaic, Hancock II, Melody and, most recently, the CoreValve transcatheter valve.
 Tom’s personal career interests involved the development of medical devices that served children with cardiac diseases.
 Outside of his career, Tom has had the opportunity to work on children’s cardiac care issues internationally through his participation on the board of Children’s HeartLink, a Minneapolis-based nonprofit bringing pediatric cardiac surgical training to developing countries.
 Tom’s service to Children’s HeartLink spanned 11 years, including two years as board chair from 2005 – 2007.
 Tom has served on the board of another Minneapolis nonprofit, Camp Odayin, for the past six years and is currently the board chair.
 Camp Odayin serves children with congenital heart disease.
 Click here to see more.

-Bill is an IEEE member, serves on the Editorial Advisory Board for the Medical Design and Diagnostic Industry, as well as Advisory Boards for the Pediatric Device Innovation Consortium, for St. Thomas University, for Minnesota State University, for Medical Alley’s R&D Advisory Group, and is a noted author and lecturer.
+Bill is an IEEE member, serves on the Editorial Advisory Board for the Medical Design and Diagnostic Industry, as well as Advisory Boards for St. Thomas University, for Minnesota State University, for Medical Alley’s R&D Advisory Group, and is a noted author and lecturer.
 Bill received bachelor’s degrees in electrical engineering and physics from SD School of Mines and Technology, and a masters in electrical engineering from the University of Minnesota.

 Patent Attorney at Schwegman, Lundberg, and Woessner